 After you set up data replication between two systems, you can manage the data replication schedule and relationship from Cloud Manager.

-On the Working Environments page, view the replication status for all assigned working environments in the tenant or for a specific working environment:
+On the Working Environments page, view the replication status for all working environments in the workspace or for a specific working environment: